-The clinic team provides a range of psychosocial services to families with one or more members with a physical illness.
+The team provided a range of psychosocial services to families with one or more members with a physical illness.
 Meeting weekly, the team provides state of the art therapy to couples and families.
 Our clinic team also developed and published concepts related to family systems and health, and creates training materials.

 - shorter hospital stays requiring greater medical expertise of family members